MrSco/JarvisChatBot/readme.md

 - [SpeechRecognition](https://pypi.org/project/SpeechRecognition) (Google's legacy speech recognition engine)
 - [OpenAI](https://openai.com/): This is used to respond to requests.
 You will need an API key from OpenAI to use this service.
 - [ElevenLabs](https://elevenlabs.io/): This is used to convert the response from OpenAI into speech.
 You will need ElevenLabs credentials to use this service.
+- [mpv](https://mpv.io/): This is used to play the audio response from ElevenLabs.

 ## Configuration